Bezděkov (Klatovy District): Administrative division

+Etymology

+The name is derived from the personal name Bezděk, meaning "Bezděk's (court)".

 Geography

 Bezděkov is located about 5 km west of Klatovy and 40 km south of Plzeň.
 It lies in the Švihov Highlands.
 The highest point is at 695 m above sea level, below the summit of Velký Bítov hill.
 The Úhlava River flows along the eastern municipal border and shortly through the municipality.

 History

 The first written mention of Bezděkov is from 1331.
 The village was probably founded in the 13th century.

 Transport

 The I/22 road (the section from Klatovy to Domažlice) runs through the municipality.

 Bezděkov is located on the main railway line Prague–Železná Ruda via Plzeň and on the regional line Klatovy–Domažlice.